 Starting from these two projects, in his Künstlerhaus talk “Modernity in Dark Times,“ Günter Eisenhut will show the outline of Styrian modernity, whose history is partly entangled with that of the Künstlerhaus in Graz, its formation, architecture, exhibitions and organizers.

 Günter Eisenhut (lives in Graz) has, for several decades, been the head of the gallery remixx in Graz.
-He curated the exhibitions “Moderne in dunkler Zeit.
-Widerstand, Verfolgung und Exil steirischer Künstlerinnen und Künstler 1933–1945“ (2001) in the Neue Galerie Graz, and “Meisterwerke der steirischen Moderne“ (2003) on Burg Rabenstein and in Frohnleiten, and is the co-editor of the respective catalogues.
+He conducted the research for the exhibition “Moderne in dunkler Zeit.
+Widerstand, Verfolgung und Exil steirischer Künstlerinnen und Künstler 1933–1945“ (2001) in the Neue Galerie Graz, and was co-curator of the exhibition “Meisterwerke der steirischen Moderne“ (2003) on Burg Rabenstein and in Frohnleiten, and is the co-editor of the respective catalogues.